stormy-soul/sshell/README.md

 - ttf-twemoji
 - inter-font

-_I might have missed some packages probably, so do let me know if you find any missing ones_
+_I might have missed some packages probably, so you might have to manually install any missing ones_

 ## Installation